 Gaming has become a popular hobby with people of all ages, partly due to its accessibility.
 Gamers can hop in to their favorite games via consoles, laptops, tablets and other handheld devices, and even virtual reality (VR).

 Unlike traditional sports, gaming allows players to participate in the comfort of their home.
-Depending on the platform, participants may play with handheld controllers, keyboard and mouse, touchscreen, or wear a headset and goggles.
-While gaming is relatively safe, injuries can occur.
-Here, I will share some of the more common ones and how to prevent them from occurring.
+Depending on the platform, participants may play with a handheld controller, keyboard and mouse, touchscreen, or wear a headset.
+Gaming is a safe hobby, but injuries can still occur.
+I'll share some of the more common ones and how to prevent them from occurring.

 What Types of Injuries Can Occur from Frequent Gaming?